pivotal-cf/docs-pks/k8s-profiles-encrypt-etcd.hbs.md

 To create a Kubernetes cluster based on a Kubernetes profile:

-1. To create a cluster based on a Kubernetes profile, use the TKGI CLI:
+1. To create a cluster based on a Kubernetes profile, use the {{ vars.product_short }} CLI:

     ```
     tkgi create-cluster CLUSTER-NAME -e EXTERNAL-HOSTNAME -p small -n 1 --kubernetes-profile K8S-PROFILE